GluuFederation/docs-casa-prod/docs/source/developer/authn-methods/credentials-management.md

 It is a common need to be able to read the properties of a script from within a plugin's code.
 Use the following as a guide:

 ```
-ILdapService ldapService = Utils.managedBean(ILdapService.class);
+IPersistenceService persistenceService = Utils.managedBean(IPersistenceService.class);
-oxCustomScript script = new oxCustomScript();
+CustomScript script = new CustomScript();
 script.setDisplayName(acr);
+script.setBaseDn(persistenceService.getCustomScriptsDn());
-List<oxCustomScript> scripts = ldapService.find(script, oxCustomScript.class, ldapService.getCustomScriptsDn());
+List<CustomScript> scripts = persistenceService.find(script);
 Map<String, String> properties = scripts.size() > 0 ?
 	Utils.scriptConfigPropertiesAsMap(scripts.get(0)) : Collections.emptyMap();
 ```

-The code above basically does a query in LDAP and then parses data.
-This [page](../ldap-data.md) contains all details you need to know in order to manipulate LDAP data from your plugin's code.
+The code above basically does a query and then parses data.
+This [page](../ldap-data.md) contains all details you need to know in order to manipulate data from your plugin's code.
 You may skip it now if you wish, but you will revisit it later when trying to code your actual enrollment logic or [this](#credentials-related-methods) set of methods.
 Here is a summary of what's going on there:

-- Line 1: A reference to an object that implements `ILdapService` is obtained.
-This is a high level interface that allow you to interact (CRUD) with the underlying Gluu Server LDAP very easily.
+- Line 1: A reference to an object that implements `IPersistenceService` is obtained.
+This is a high level interface that allow you to interact (CRUD) with the underlying Gluu database very easily.

-- Line 2-3: An object that represents a custom script is created. `oxCustomScript` is an utility class defined in module `casa-shared`.
+- Line 2-3: An object that represents a custom script is created. `CustomScript` is an utility class defined in module `casa-shared`.
 The display name of the custom script is set to the acr value we are interested in.
+The base DN value is set so the query can be driven upon the correct initial location (basically, we follow an LDAP paradigm regardless of the actual underlying database).

-- Line 4: A query to LDAP is performed trying to find all instances of `oxCustomScript` that "look" like the `script` object instance.
-The search is performed in the subree where custom scripts are stored (the DN of such branch is obtained with the call to `getCustomScriptsDn`).
+- Line 4: A query is performed trying to find all instances of `CustomScript` that "look" like the `script` object instance.

 - Line 5: If the search returned results, the first one is picked and the properties are parsed.
-It turns out that properties are stored in LDAP attribute `oxConfigurationProperty` in json format, so the method `scriptConfigPropertiesAsMap` hides this complexity returning a `Map` of property name vs value.
+It turns out that properties are stored in json format, so the method `scriptConfigPropertiesAsMap` hides this complexity returning a `Map` of property name vs. value.

 ## Credentials retrieval

+!!!
+Note:
+    This subsection assumes you are using LDAP.
+If this is not the case, please perform the analogies appropriately.
+Account Couchbase, for instance, is schemaless.

-This [page](../ldap-data.md) contains some guidelines in order to manipulate LDAP data from your plugin's code.
-Take some time now to get the grasp of how LDAP access work in Casa.
+This [page](../ldap-data.md) contains some guidelines in order to manipulate data from your plugin's code.
+Take some time now to get the grasp of how database access work in Casa.

 In the [introductory](./index.md#whats-next) page we mentioned about credential data modelling, so it's time to manually create some dummy entries to simulate the process of retrieval.
 Add all elements you consider relevant for your case, for instance: